 Sarah posits that by adding in healthy fats to her pre-workout meals, she’s able to maximize her energy levels for optimal performance.

 “I used to eat half a banana before working out because I thought I needed that energy,” explains Sarah.
-“It turns out that I get a major spike from bananas, and sometimes I get better workouts on a fasted stomach and just eating afterwards.
+“It turns out that I get a major spike from bananas, and sometimes I get better workouts on a fasted stomach and just eating afterward.
 However, if I do have a pre-workout meal, I’ll have a banana with peanut butter and I’m able to get way more out of my workouts.”

 Making minor changes to her macronutrient pairings had a noticeable effect, but Sarah also soon learned that low to moderate exercise after a meal helped minimize her glucose spikes.